 The JCE Profiles Hack

-An unauthenticated flaw in Joomla's most-installed editor lets attackers import a rogue editor profile and drop a webshell on any site running JCE below 2.9.99.6.
-No login, fully automated, and the exploit is now public. mySites.guru finds it, and fixes it, across every Joomla site you manage.
+An unauthenticated flaw in Joomla's most-installed editor lets attackers import a rogue editor profile and drop a webshell on any site running JCE below 2.9.99.5.
+No login, fully automated, and the exploit is now public.
+The current patched release is 2.9.99.8. mySites.guru finds it, and fixes it, across every Joomla site you manage.

 3 Jun